Bharatiya Janata Party: Foreign policy

 The Vajpayee government strongly opposed the 1999 NATO bombing of Yugoslavia, with Vajpayee describing it as a "dance of destruction".
 The Vajpayee administration later offered political support to the U.S. war on terror, in the hope of better addressing India's issues with terrorism and insurgency in Kashmir.
 This led to closer defence ties with the US, including negotiations for the sale of weapons.
 However, the BJP strongly condemned the 2003 invasion of Iraq, stating that it "deplores the unjustified military action resorted to by the United States, Britain and their allies against Iraq".
-In 2005, the BJP opposed the India–United States Civil Nuclear Agreement, which placed restrictions on India's nuclear program.
 The BJP also opposed the 2011 military intervention in Libya and urged the Lok Sabha to pass a unanimous resolution condemning it.

 The Modi government initially took a pragmatic stance towards Pakistan, attempting to improve relations with Nawaz Sharif's government, culminating in Modi visiting Pakistan in 2015.
 Relations subsequently deteriorated, particularly after Sharif was ousted in 2017.
 The Modi government has since been described as taking a "hardline" approach on Pakistan, and the BJP has accused the opposition Congress of collaborating with Pakistan through its criticism of government policy.
 In 2015, the Modi government was accused by the Nepalese government of imposing an undeclared blockade on Nepal.
 The Modi government expressed concern following the 2021 Myanmar coup d'état, but maintained cordial relations with the military government, abstaining from a United Nations Security Council resolution regarding the situation there.
 The Modi government remained neutral on the Russo-Ukrainian War, abstaining from United Nations Security Council Resolution 2623, which condemned the ongoing Russian invasion of Ukraine.
 The leadership of the Indian National Congress backed the government's stance.